menandmice/micetro_docs/security_announcements.rst

 For details on how to update Micetro, see :ref:`updates`.

 For more information regarding the upgrade, contact Men&Mice Customer Care.
 See :ref:`support`.

-* The authoritative DNS software (BIND) on the Men&Mice Virtual Appliances was patched for the following vulnerabilities: CVE-2021-25214, CVE-2021-25215